jhell85/blackjack/README.md

 ## Setup/Installation Requirements

-No server needed just clone this Repo and open the index.html your browser
+No server needed just clone this Repo and open the index.html in your browser

 ## Built With